adriacarrasquilla/release-radar/README.md

 In order to use its features, a developer account is required.
 If you don't have one, access here to upgrade your account (free) or create it from 0: https://developer.spotify.com

 ### Secret
 Secret.py contains information about your account so the script is able to run properly according your configuration.
-It __must__ be edited to make it work.
+It __must__ be filled with your own credentials to make it work.

 Variables: